mcruz206/LearnAI-Bootcamp/lab02.3-pcl_and_cognitive_services/README.md

         using Microsoft.ProjectOxford.Vision;
         using ServiceHelpers;

 [Project Oxford](https://blogs.technet.microsoft.com/machinelearning/tag/project-oxford/) was the project where many Cognitive Services got their start.
 As you can see, the NuGet Packages were even labeled under Project Oxford.
-In thus scenario, we'll call `Microsoft.ProjectOxford.Common.Contract` for the Emotion API, `Microsoft.ProjectOxford.Face` and `Microsoft.ProjectOxford.Face.Contract` for the Face API, and `Microsoft.Oxford.Vision` for the Computer Vision API.
+In this scenario, we'll call `Microsoft.ProjectOxford.Common.Contract` for the Emotion API, `Microsoft.ProjectOxford.Face` and `Microsoft.ProjectOxford.Face.Contract` for the Face API, and `Microsoft.Oxford.Vision` for the Computer Vision API.
 Additionally, we'll reference our service helpers (remember, these will make our lives easier).
+You'll have to reference different packages depending on which Cogitive Services you're leveraging in your application.

 Right at the beginning of our image processor, we're going to set up some static arrays that we'll fill in throughout the processor.
+As you can see, these are the main attributes we want to call for `ImageInsights.cs`.
 Add the code below:

     private static FaceAttributeType[] DefaultFaceAttributeTypes = new FaceAttributeType[] { FaceAttributeType.Age, FaceAttributeType.Gender };